pokt-network/pocket/shared/modules/doc/README.md

 }
 ```

+##### Add a logger to the module

-When defining the start function for the module it is important to note that a logger should be created and set on the module object.
+When defining the start function for the module, it is essential to initialise a namespace logger as well:

 ```golang
 func (m *newModule) Start() error {